-Fans of the earliest sound films would have enjoyed the first presentation at the 2017 San Francisco Silent Film Festival, held June 1–4: “Amazing Tales from the Archives,” during which Library of Congress' Nitrate Film Vault Manager George Willeman used a wealth of enjoyable film clips to examine the Thomas Edison Kinetophone process.
+Fans of the earliest sound films would have enjoyed “Amazing Tales from the Archives,” the first presentation at this year’s San Francisco Silent Film Festival, held June 1–4.
+During the session, Library of Congress Nitrate Film Vault Manager George Willeman used a wealth of film clips to examine Thomas Edison’s Kinetophone process.

-As with the making of other recordings at the time, the technology was, for all purposes, purely acoustic.
+As with the making of other recordings at the time, the technology was for all purposes purely acoustic.
 The actors needed to stand perfectly still and shout into horns suspended overhead to make their voices record onto a wax cylinder, which played back when the film was shown.

 In the 1920s, Aloha Wanderwell Baker (born Idris Galcia Welsh in Winnipeg, Manitoba) practically circled the globe documenting people and places from Turkey to Africa to China.

 Aloha Wanderwell Baker died at age 89 in June 1996 in Newport Beach, California.

 One of my favorite pleasures is watching silent fantasy shorts.
 At this year’s San Francisco Silent Film Festival, that was the case with the program “Magic and Mirth,” presented as a tribute to Blackhawk Films and Lobster Films’ movie preservationist David Shepard, who died last January.